chriseagle/lassie/README.md

 ## Reasoning

 Validation of data from trusted sources can still be required.
 Type assertions using the "as" operator are not sufficient for this purpose.
 Lassie aims to provide first-class type predicate based validation for fetch responses.

-This light-weight performance oriented approach is not as strict as complete object parsing and validation, however it can still provide a high level of confidence in the data received from a remote source.
+This light-weight, performance oriented approach is not as strict as complete object parsing and validation, however it still provides a high level of confidence in the data received from a remote source.

 ### Usage